 The slate of director nominees includes diverse candidates with a broad range of skills and experience.
 The tenure of director nominees, with a majority of the nominees having served for fewer than 10 years, demonstrates the Board's desire to balance experience and refreshment.
-The age of director nominees is fairly distributed over three age ranges, two of the 11 nominees self-identify as female, and three of the 11 nominees self-identify as ethnically diverse.
+The age of director nominees is fairly distributed over three age ranges, two of the 11 nominees self-identify as ethnically diverse.